 Fees vary depending on where you choose to study and whether you take the course as a whole or as two separate stages.

-For example, the University of Sheffield charges £11,000 for both stages while Anglia Ruskin University charges £9,500.
+For example, at the University of Westminster the LPC costs £14,500, while De Montfort University charge £11,000.
+Studying at the University of Law's London Bloomsbury campus will set you back £17,950.
 You must contact the institution if you wish to study the stages separately.

 Is funding available?

 The firm you're doing your training contract with may pay your LPC fees.
 You will need to check what this involves as it could mean you're tied into the firm for a number of years.